Shon Smith

 Target Audience

-The content of this CE webinar is intended for healthcare professionals including Technologists, Radiologic and Imaging Nurses, Facility Managers, Researchers, and others.
+The content of this CME webinar is intended for healthcare professionals including Radiologists and Other Physicians, Radiologic and Imaging Nurses, Facility Managers, Researchers, Technologists and Others.

 Accreditation